 internet protocol administrator

 There’s no doubt that you use the Internet Protocol (IP) in your day-to-day life.
-The internet owes much of its functionality to the Internet Protocol.
-And the rise of the Internet of Things (IoT) means that everything from watches to IP intercom systems can be enhanced by the power of the internet.
+The Internet owes much of its functionality to the Internet Protocol.
+And the rise of the Internet of Things (IoT) means that the power of the Internet can enhance everything from watches to IP intercom systems.

-The internet is a pillar of the modern world.
-Understanding how the internet works is incredibly valuable — and to understand the internet, you must first learn about the protocols that define it.
-In this post, we explain what the Internet Protocol is and how it works.
+The Internet is a pillar of the modern world.
+Understanding how the internet works is incredibly valuable — and to understand the Internet, you must first learn about the protocols that define it.
+In this post, we explain the Internet Protocol and how it works.
 Then, we show you how IP and the internet have changed intercom and access control technology for the better.

 This post covers: